BubbaTechnologies/iOSApp/README.md

 Loads a clothing page (reference pagination) for clothing collections.
 Upon request comepletion the clothing is passed into the completion.

 **Mobile Status Codes**
--1 : Did not recieve a response from request.
+-1 : Did not receive a response from request.
--5 :  Recieved 200 API response but a error was thrown.
+-5 :  Received 200 API response but a error was thrown.
 Most likely JSON Decoding error.

 ### Load Filter Options